fr wk4

 Good to know

-The two camps are equipped with solar panel, which allows you to charge your devices with a USB plug, we suggest you to bring such charger.
+Both camps are equipped with solar panels that provide lighting and allow you to charge your devices via a USB port.
+Remember to bring your USB charging cable.

 Notes